Griffon: Spelling out All Object Locations at Any Granularity with Large Language Models: Experiments

 \subsection{Experiments on Referring Expression Comprehension}

-Referring expression comprehension (REC) is aimed at the single referent scenario, reflecting the fine-gained determination capability with spatial localization.
+Referring Expression Comprehension is aimed at the Single Referent scenario, reflecting the fine-gained determination capability with spatial localization.
 In \cref{tab:REC results}, we compare \textbf{Griffon} with a group of popular frameworks on RefCOCO\cite{yu2016modeling}, RefCOCO$+$\cite{yu2016modeling}, and RefCOCOg\cite{nagaraja2016modeling}.
-We mainly compare \textbf{Griffon} with the generalists based on Large Vision Language Models (LVLMs), because they share the similar structure and training approach.
-As these generalists are different in the scale of Large Language Models and the amount of data, we list the characteristics in the table.
+We mainly compare \textbf{Griffon} with the generalists based on LVLMs, because they share a similar structure and training approach.
+As these generalists are different in the scale of LLMs, input resolution, and the volume of data, we list the characteristics for comparison.
 Meanwhile, we also present the results of some experts to demonstrate the level \textbf{Griffon} has reached.
-As shown in \cref{tab:REC results}, \textbf{Griffon} surpasses other models utilizing the same amount of REC pre-training data on all metrics.
-For fair comparison of the training pipeline we build, we follow the previous models to only employ single referent data during pre-training.
-This makes the model focus on the dominant single referent localization, though the expression annotated might corresponding to multi objects.
-It is the crux of the previous high performance on REC task but failing in all multi-object scenarios for current generalists.
-In this setting, our model also achieve the state-of-the-art results, proving the effectiveness of our pipeline.
+As shown in \cref{tab:REC results}, \textbf{Griffon} surpasses the state-of-the-art model Qwen-VL under the same input resolution and with quite less training data, and also outperforms other models utilizing a similar amount of data on all metrics by a large margin.
+For fair comparison of the training pipeline we build, we also follow the previous models to only employ single referent data during pre-training.
+This makes the model focus on the dominant single referent localization, though the expression annotated might correspond to multiple objects.
+It is the crux of the previous high performance on REC tasks but failure in all multi-object scenarios for current generalists.
+In this setting, our model also achieves state-of-the-art results, proving the effectiveness of our pipeline.